Portraits of Delusion: Development

-In June 2021, Showbox announced plans to produce dramas based on webtoons, including Delusion.
-On September 2, 2021, a film industry insider reported that director Han Jae-rim had begun producing a drama adaptation.
-The original webtoon, a mystery horror period drama set in Gyeongseong in 1935 and Shanghai in the 1800s, tells the story of a mysterious vampire, and gained significant popularity since its serialization on Naver in 2019.
+In June 2021, Showbox announced plans to produce drama adaptations of several webtoons, including Delusion.
+On September 2, 2021, a film industry insider reported that director Han Jae-rim had begun development on the series.
 The specific platform for release and the timeline for filming had yet to be determined at the time.

-On May 23, 2025, Disney+ confirmed that it would release Delusion (working title) as an original series in 2026.
-The series' production cost was approximately billion.
-At the Disney+ Originals Preview 2025 event held on November 13, 2025 at the Hong Kong Disneyland Hotel Conference Center, the official English title was revealed as Portraits of Delusion.
+On May 23, 2025, Disney+ confirmed that it would release Delusion as an original series in 2026.
+The project has an estimated production budget of billion.
+During the Disney+ Originals Preview 2025 event held on November 13, 2025, at the Hong Kong Disneyland Hotel Conference Center, the official English title was revealed as Portraits of Delusion.

+To adapt the webtoon for the screen, the production team opted to move away from the original Shanghai setting in favor of a fictional location referred to as "K's City."
+This space was designed to reflect the worldview and desires of the character K through its specific aesthetic, texture, and atmosphere.
+To offer a unique perspective on the vampire genre, production designers blended the cold, architectural textures of medieval Europe with a mysterious, humid ambiance.
+The narrative structure for the past sequences was designed to move beyond a standard flashback format.
+Instead, these segments are structured to allow the audience to track the emotional progression of Jeonghwa’s transformation.
+The city functions as a pivotal setting for this evolution, serving as the threshold where Jeonghwa loses her innocence and transitions into a vampire.

+Regarding the adaptation process, the original webtoon author Hongjacga expressed strong support for director Han Jae-rim's creative vision, specifically noting Han's accurate understanding of the story's final scene.
+The author welcomed creative expansions of the source material for the screen adaptation, stating that "as long as the core essence that runs through the work remains intact."